 “I would love to try to write a utopia, especially because these visions are subjective, though I’m guessing it would be more challenging.
 Story is dull without conflict or tension, and so the author would need to find a means of adding that into a utopia without sacrificing the utopic nature of it.
 A book with a character who wanders between a dystopia and utopia, I would read / write.”

 In Part 2 of the Rise of Climate Fiction: The Emotional Key, which you can read here, David discusses the importance of fiction that explores the emotional ramifications of climate change in the daily realities of the lives of its characters — and of ourselves.

 David’s novel Stormteller is published by Cambria Books in paperback and e-book.
-And you can see more of his fiction and non-fiction at his website.

 You can find out more about the series of workshops Fate, Luck and Fortune, which were organised by Nottingham University’s Department of Classics as part of an AHRC-funded research project into how do we talk about the risks of our environment?